CookieFiend/Arch-setup-scripts/README.md

 3. Format the partitions created.
 4. mount your partitions.
 5. run pacstrap ( pacstrap /mnt base linux linux-firmware git vim intel-ucode ) you can replace 'linux' and 'intel-ucode' with the package of your choice.
+6. run 'genfstab -U /mnt > /mnt/etc/fstab'
-6. chroot into Arch ( arch-chroot /mnt )
+7. chroot into Arch ( arch-chroot /mnt )
-7. clone this repo using 'git clone https://github.com/CookieFiend/Arch-setup-scripts'
+8. clone this repo using 'git clone https://github.com/CookieFiend/Arch-setup-scripts'
-8. cd Arch-setup-scripts
+9. cd Arch-setup-scripts
-9. give executable permissions using chmod +x script-name.sh
+10. give executable permissions using chmod +x script-name.sh
-10. run the script ( ./script-name.sh )
+11. run the script ( ./script-name.sh )